-“Is SEO worth it?” and “Is SEO dead?” are questions I get regularly as the owner of a digital agency.
+“Is SEO worth it?” and “Is SEO dead now that ChatGPT is here?” are questions I hear regularly as the owner of a digital marketing agency.

 I’m not going to make friends with this blog post, I’m almost sure of it.
 But it’s time someone in the industry sat up and told the truth about SEO – the good, the bad, and the ugly.